JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 The Mayor's [Good Practice Guide](https://www.london.gov.uk/sites/default/files/draftgoodpracticeestateregenerationguidedec16v2.pdf) in turn, states that _"demolition should only be followed where it does not result in a loss of social housing"_.

-### Tenure requirements
+## Tenure requirements
 @.
 The AAAP requires 37.5% of all new homes to be social rented tenure.
-The AAAP was adopted before the introduction of the new Affordable Rent tenure.
+The AAAP was adopted before the introduction of the incoming Tory government's new Affordable Rent tenure.

 @.
 It is understood that NHHT is funding the social rented homes on the FDS with a grant from the GLA's Affordable Housing Programme 2016-2021.
 The GLA's [funding agreement](http://35percent.org/img/standardformagreement2017.pdf) for this programme does not provide for social rent.
 Instead it offers funding for a tenure named 'London Affordable Rent' (LAR).
 The funding agreement makes it clear that this effectively the Affordable Rent tenure and subject to regulations and legislation governing Affordable Rent: